ofemmy/pdfkit/README.md

 ##PDF KIT
-#This is a simple desktop application to safely merge and split PDF documents
+#This is a simple desktop application to safely merge and split PDF documents.
-.
-I edited this file from the API.